 What Is a Presale Home Consultation

 A presale home consultation is a professional interior design evaluation conducted before a home is listed.
-An experienced designer walks through the property and provides a detailed action plan to enhance appeal to potential buyers.
+An experienced designer walks through the property and provides a detailed action plan to improve appeal to potential buyers.

 This strategic assessment typically takes 1-2 hours and results in a prioritized roadmap for preparing your home to stand out in listings and showings.